Bulk Buy Floating Button

 How the Code Applies in Everyday Practice

-When facing any professional dilemma, ask yourself: Would a reasonable nurse or midwife, acting in accordance with the NMC Code, make the same decision I am about to make?
+When facing any professional dilemma, ask yourself: would a reasonable nurse or midwife, acting in accordance with the NMC Code, make the same decision I am about to make?
 If the answer is uncertain, consult a colleague or your line manager before proceeding.
+The guide to how to save your NMC registration covers the broader evidence framework for demonstrating Code compliance in fitness to practise proceedings.

 CPD Aligned to the NMC Code